MoNC5959/deep-sea-adventure/README.md

 ---

-*This game was built entirely with the help of [Claude Code](https://claude.ai/code) — proof that you don't need to be a developer to build something you're proud of.*
+*This game was built entirely with the help of [Claude Code](https://claude.ai/code).
+It's proof that you don't need to be a developer to build something you're proud of.*